grafana/grafana/docs/sources/features/datasources/zipkin.md

 Querying and displaying traces from Zipkin is available via [Explore]({{< relref "../explore" >}}).

-{{< docs-imagebox img="/img/docs/v70/zipkin-query-editor.png" class="docs-image--no-shadow" caption="Screenshot of the Zipkin query editor" >}}
+{{< figure src="/static/img/docs/v70/zipkin-query-editor.png" class="docs-image--no-shadow" caption="Screenshot of the Zipkin query editor" >}}

 The Zipkin query editor allows you to query by trace ID directly or selecting a trace from trace selector.
 To query by trace ID, insert the ID into the text input.

-{{< docs-imagebox img="/img/docs/v70/zipkin-query-editor-open.png" class="docs-image--no-shadow" caption="Screenshot of the Zipkin query editor with trace selector expanded" >}}
+{{< figure src="/static/img/docs/v70/zipkin-query-editor-open.png" class="docs-image--no-shadow" caption="Screenshot of the Zipkin query editor with trace selector expanded" >}}

 Use the trace selector to pick particular trace from all traces logged in the time range you have selected in Explore.
 The trace selector has three levels of nesting:
 1. The service you are interested in.